 In recent years, many school districts have implemented a blended-learning model of literacy instruction that incorporates teacher-taught curriculum with student-driven technology.
 This shift creates a more flexible classroom for the educator, and also

 offers more opportunities to tailor instruction to individual student needs, especially students who are struggling.
-In this podcast, Hooker will discuss the future of blended learning, why it is so important in the classroom, and how it can help
+In this podcast, Hooker discusses the future of blended learning, why it is so important in the classroom, and how it can help

 create new learning opportunities for students who are struggling.
 If you currently use a blended-literacy program in your classroom, or are considering using one, this podcast is for you.